SkylineCommunications/dataminer-docs-connectors/connector/doc/Viavi_Solutions_XPERTrak.md

 # Viavi Solutions XPERTrak

-The **Viavi Solutions XPERTrak** is is a Spectrum Analyzer connector.
-It polls the data from the RCIs and displayes desired trace from the Upstreamports list.
+The Viavi Solutions XPERTrak is a Spectrum Analyzer connector.
+It polls data from the RCIs and allows you to view a specific trace from the upstream ports.

+This connector will initially poll the data for an RCI, upon which it will poll the data from the ports from that RCI.
+Each port can be selected, and its trace will be requested from the API that will be shown in the list.
+A page with data about the RCI is also available.

 ## About

-This connector will initially poll the data for RCI, upon which will poll the data from the ports from that RCI.
-Each port can be selected and it's trace will be requested from the API which will be shown on the list.
-Also, a page containing data about the RCI is available.

 ### Version Info